THANK YOU for joining us in standing for a brighter future

 Thanks to your meaningful support and generosity, together, we were able to raise $120,000 at this year’s Annual Fundraising Banquet!

-KCSC’s 44th Annual Fundraising Banquet will be held on Sunday March 18th at the Hilton McLean Tysons Corner, 7920 Jones Branch Drive, McLean, VA 22102.
-The Reception will start at 5:00PM followed by the Dinner and Program beginning at 6:00PM.
+KCSC’s 44th Annual Fundraising Banquet was held on Sunday March 18th at the Hilton McLean Tysons Corner, 7920 Jones Branch Drive, McLean, VA 22102.
+The Reception started at 5:00PM followed by the Dinner and Program beginning at 6:00PM.

 You are agents of change

 Ms. Park described her marriage as a “living hell” but she stayed with her husband all the same, afraid of being a single mother and worried about how she’d be able to make a living all by herself.
 Eventually she had had enough and, together with her son, left her home and moved across the country to Virginia.
 At first she lived in a shelter for victims of domestic violence.

 Everything was new and felt strange – there was a language barrier with the shelter staff and she was uncomfortable eating American food at every meal.
 Luckily, she remembered that a police officer had suggested she contact KCSC.
 At last, she was able to share her story with someone spoke the same language and understood her culture.

 "After I met with my DV coordinator at KCSC, I was able to sort out the confusion of my life and begin to move forward.
 KCSC helped me to organize my thoughts and emotions and put together a detailed and practical plan for the future."